Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Introduction

 Independent of our work, Boroujeni {\em et al.}~\cite{BEGHS18} obtained a truly sub-quadratic {\em quantum} algorithm that provides a constant factor approximation.
-Their latest results ~\cite{BEGHS18a} are a $(3+\epsilon)$ factor with runtime $\tildeO(n^{2-4/21}/\epsilon^{O(1)})$ and a faster $\tildeO(n^{1.708})$-time with a larger constant factor approximation.
+Their latest results ~\cite{BEGHS18a} are a $(3+\epsilon)$-factor with running time $\tildeO(n^{2-4/21}/\epsilon^{O(1)})$ and a faster $\tildeO(n^{1.708})$-time with a larger constant factor approximation.

-Andoni and Nguyen ~\cite{AN10} found a randomized algorithm that approximates Ulam distance of two permutations of $\{1,\ldots,n\}$ (edit distance with only insertions and deletions) within a (large) constant factor in time $\tildeO(\sqrt{n}+n/k)$, where $k$ is the Ulam distance of the input; this was improved by Naumovitz {\em et al.}~\cite{NSS17} to a $(1+\varepsilon)$-factor approximation (for any $\varepsilon>0$) with similar runtime.
+Andoni and Nguyen ~\cite{AN10} found a randomized algorithm that approximates Ulam distance of two permutations of $\{1,\ldots,n\}$ (edit distance with only insertions and deletions) within a (large) constant factor in time $\tildeO(\sqrt{n}+n/\ulamd(x,y))$, where $\ulamd(x,y)$ is the Ulam distance of the input; this was improved by Naumovitz {\em et al.}~\cite{NSS17} to a $(1+\varepsilon)$-factor approximation (for any $\varepsilon>0$) with similar running time.

 {\bf Our results.} We present the first truly sub-quadratic time {\em classical} algorithm that approximates edit distance within a constant factor.

 \begin{theorem} There is a randomized algorithm \AED{} that on input strings $x,y$ of length $n$ over any alphabet $\Sigma$ outputs an upper bound on $\editd(x,y)$ in time $\tildeO(n^{12/7})$ that, with probability at least $1-n^{-5}$, is at most a fixed constant multiple of $\editd(x,y)$. \end{theorem}